Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Mitigations

-Choose topics with clear institutional ownership and reform potential
+Choose topics with clear institutional ownership and reform potential (such as by including relevant government presence in setting the agenda and drafting the mandate).

-Allocate sufficient time for learning, deliberation, and drafting of proposals
+Allocate sufficient time for learning, deliberation, and drafting of proposals.

-Integrate transparent and non-biased information presented in accessible language
+Integrate transparent and non-biased information presented in accessible language.

-Vet proposals with relevant policy implementers for feasibility, and write recommendations to be actionable, well-justified and policy ready
+Vet proposals with relevant policy implementers for feasibility.

 INSTITUTIONAL OUTCOMES

-RESPONSIVE DEMOCRATIC
+RESPONSIVE

 INFRASTRUCTURE